theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 Mobile navbar has my name as a wordmark and condenses to AF in the corner on scroll?

+do the glassy cards need a gradient through them?

+Draft background #270362

+Blue dot #0216C9

+I'd like the background to be a nice purple/blue colour

+h570

+current gradient: 200833 - 110026

+corner radius is now 15

+scroll up and border around navbar disappears?

+It all looks a bit dead...
+Maybe experiment with colour?

 Fonts:

 Should fonts look etched/printed on the glass?